 Oh and this one.
 My hips are just way too big.
 And that little roll under my right butt cheek?!
 End of the world.

-These two I had my shirt on because of the fat on my stomach, not because I was cold.
+I had my shirt on because of the fat on my stomach, not because I was cold.

 Honestly, it helps me to write all of this out.
 I also want you to know that if you are struggling you are not alone.
 I had body image issues when I was 127 pounds and when I was 147 pounds, and everything in between.